-Invited to contribute new poems to the Polish Journal of Aesthetics’ special edition on pain; forthcoming.
+Invited to contribute new poems to the Polish Journal of Aesthetics’ special edition on pain, available to read here.

-I’ve been asked by Blackwell’s Bookshop to write an introduction to a new edition of Max Beerbohm’s Oxford satire, Zuleika Dobson, which will be in print from June.
+I’ve been asked by Blackwell’s Bookshop to write an introduction to a new edition of Max Beerbohm’s Oxford satire, Zuleika Dobson, available here.

 Co-author, chapter, ‘Art as Disruption in Global Health Humanities’ in Teaching Health Humanities, ed.
 Olivia Banner, Nathan Carlan, Thomas Cole, Oxford University Press 2019.

-I wrote about teaching creative writing workshops using museum objects, which I call ‘Object Lessons,’ here: https://morethanadodo.com/2019/01/22/writing-from-experience/
+I wrote about teaching creative writing workshops using museum objects, which I call ‘Object Lessons,’ here.

 In further work at the Oxford University Museum of Natural History, I took opportunities for access training.
 This included RNIB training in sighted guiding techniques, allowing me the opportunity to take blind visitors around the Museum.
 I undertook Audio Description training, a particular way to describe objects and displays, as well as architectural space, to guests with vision difficulties.
 I also trained as a Dementia Friend.